caredotcom/lesswatcher/README.md

       "yui": false
     }

-But customization is supported, via CLI args and/or custom conf files:
+Customization is supported, via CLI args and/or custom conf files:

 ####1.
 Arg overrides:
   Invoke lesswatcher with CLI args to override corresponding conf settings: